JakubTabor/Language_model_Pipeline/README.md

 ![](https://github.com/JakubTabor/Language_model_Pipeline/blob/main/Images_word_embed/shapes.png)
 # Then i train couple model with this data and check their performance
+* Scores are different for each model, its because these model work different with multi-dimensional data
 * The best model is GradientBoostingClassifier
 * I reach with it average accuracy 0.89 and f1-score 0.89 - 0.90